bio

 Lisaboa Houbrechts

-Houbrechts is continuing her interest in live music on stage with I Silenti (2021).
-Fabrizio Cassol, with whom Lisaboa became acquainted during her apprenticeship with les ballets C de la B for Requiem pour L., a joint creation by Alain Platel and Fabrizio Cassol, asked her to direct I Silenti for the Théâtre de Namur.
-This intriguing story starts with the figure of Tcha Limberger, a famous blind Roma musician.
-I Silenti connects the Porajmos, the forgotten Roma genocide during World War II, with excerpts from Monteverdi’s madrigals that speak of love and war.
-These two worlds merge into each other.
-Limberger is accompanied by a very strong ensemble of singers and musicians, while the Indian dancer Shantala Shivalingappa echoes the lost mother, she evokes the lost Indian origins of Tcha and his people.
+Houbrechts continues to explore her interest in live music on stage in the moving I Silenti (2021).
+Fabrizio Cassol, who got to know Lisaboa during her internship with les ballets C de la B for Requiem pour L. – a creation by Alain Platel, and Fabrizio Cassol – asked her to direct I Silenti for Théâtre de Namur.
+This extraordinary story takes its starting point from the figure of Tcha Limberger, a renowned blind Roma musician.
+I Silenti links the Porajmos, the forgotten Roma genocide during the Second World War, with fragments from Monteverdi’s madrigals that speak of love and war.
+Two worlds merge.
+A formidable ensemble of singers and musicians surrounds Limberger, whilst the Indian dancer Shantala Shivalingappa evokes echoes of the lost mother, the lost Indian origins of Tcha and his people.
+Lisaboa wrote ‘The burning secret of the archive’ in Etcetera about the performance and the journey leading up to it: https://e-tcetera.be/het-brandende-geheim-van-het-archief/

 related projects